 Go from stroopwafels and coffee shops to exquisite croissants and high fashion with a high-speed train from Amsterdam to Paris.
 Travelling direct with Thalys, your journey will fly by in a mere three hours – arguably faster than flying when you take transfer times from airports and all the queuing at check-in into account!

 There’s a certain romance about going by train from the centre of Amsterdam to the heart of Paris, too.
 Relax in wide, comfortable chairs and watch the countryside roll by.
 Alternatively, you can enjoy free WiFi during your journey – perfect if you want to catch up on shows or you need to work on the go.
+Before you arrive, why not check out our guide to the best things to do in Paris.

 You won’t be delayed your shot at some joie de vivre once you arrive straight into Paris Gare du Nord, either.
 Rather than hanging around waiting to collect your luggage, you’ll be able to get straight into exploring the city.
 Jump on the metro and head for iconic attractions like the Eiffel Tower or the Louvre, or check out the Sacré-Cœur, which is reachable from Paris Gare du Nord by foot.